 They also make granola minis (see the pink box below), crispy squares, cereals, and their most recent offering, chocolate chips for baking!

-Back to Nature – Good gluten-free crackers are hard to come by, but this brand makes some delicious crackers, especially their Brown Rice, Sea Salt & Cracked Black Pepper crackers (they’re really good with hummus or your favourite dairy-free cheese!).
-I’m snacking on some as I write this!
+Good gluten-free crackers are hard to come by, but Back to Nature makes some delicious crackers, especially their Brown Rice, Sea Salt & Cracked Black Pepper crackers (they're really good with hummus or your favourite dairy-free cheese!).
+I'm snacking on some as I write this!

-Back to Nature also makes a wide range of other products.
-Not all are free from, so be sure to check the label before buying.
+Back to Nature also makes a wide range of other products, but not all of them are free from, so be sure to check the labels before buying this brand.

 When I saw a whole bag of the mini cups in my sample box, let's just say I was happy 🙂

 All of these products are fun, allergy-friendly snack and treat ideas and that don't taste like they're free from anything.
 Which is a huge plus for me, and you too, I'm sure!

 For those times when you need a break from making your own snacks, I hope this post gave you some good ideas for allergy-friendly snacks and treats you can pick up at the store!